 My Shortlisted Best Monitors for M1 Mac Mini

 - Acer 21.5 Inch Full HD IPS (HA220Q)

 Why I didn’t go with BenQ 28-inch UHD 4K (EL2870U)

-BenQ 28-inch 4k monitor’s pricing seemed reasonable, but there was not much information from mac mini users and I found this feedback from a customer where he mentioned the flicking issue.
+BenQ 28-inch 4k monitor’s pricing seemed reasonable, but there was not much information from Mac mini users and I found this feedback from a customer where he mentioned the flicking issue.
 Moreover, the TN panel is not good for video editing.

-Also, I do have plans to buy a 4k Monitor in the future if my workflow changes and didn’t want to hurriedly get a low-end model.
+Also, I do have plans to buy a 4k Monitor in the future if my workflow changes, and didn’t want to hurriedly get a low-end model.

 Why I bought Acer 21.5 Inch Full HD IPS (HA220Q)

 I’ve been using this monitor for a month now, and so far everything works great; no flickering or anything!
-I’m using the HDMI cable that came with the Acer monitor; no heating issue or anything and seems to be very compatible with M1 Mac Mini.
+I’m using the HDMI cable that came with the Acer monitor; no heating issue or anything and seems to be very compatible with the M1 Mac Mini.
 The display is good enough to read small texts and the frameless makes it distraction-free.

-There might be a lot of other good monitors out there with a budget under 15,000 rupees, but I found it quite difficult to find real customer feedback as very less people in India seems to be using Mac Mini.
+There might be a lot of other good monitors out there with a budget under 15,000 rupees, but I found it quite difficult to find real customer feedback as very less people in India seem to be using Mac Mini.